 The bias toward transactional content is not irrational.
 It is a predictable consequence of how ecommerce teams measure performance.

 Revenue attribution in most ecommerce analytics is last-touch or close to it.
 The page that gets credited with a conversion is the product or category page where the purchase happened.
 The blog post that introduced the buyer to the brand three weeks earlier, built enough trust that they bookmarked the site, and shaped their understanding of what to look for in the category receives no credit in the report.
 It is invisible in the data that determines where next quarter's budget goes.
-And what the data cannot see, the strategy will not build.
+The strategy will not build what the data cannot see.

 This creates a compounding bias.
 Transactional pages appear to work because they show up in conversion data.
 Informational pages appear to contribute nothing because their contribution is upstream and unmeasured.
 Investment follows what appears to work.
 The informational layer stays thin.
 The brand keeps competing for last-click conversions against everyone else competing for the same buyers at the same moment.

 The SEO consequence runs alongside the attribution problem.
 Search engines evaluate topical authority across the full content architecture, not just the commercial pages.
 A brand with strong product pages but thin informational coverage has demonstrated expertise in selling a product, not in the subject area the product belongs to.
-A brand that has built genuine depth across the informational layer, connecting educational content to commercial pages through intelligent , has demonstrated category expertise.
-Search engines treat these differently.
-So do buyers.
+A brand that has built genuine depth across the informational layer and connects educational content to commercial pages through intelligent internal linking has demonstrated category expertise.
+Search engines treat these cases differently, and buyers do too.

 Where purchase intent actually develops